Ibaslogic/Ibaslogic/src/posts/2020-03-05-react-hooks-tutorial/react-hooks-tutorial.md

 }, []);
 ```

-This allows us to skip applying an effect if the specified values (passed-in) haven’t changed between re-renders.
+By specifying this array, we can control whether or not the effect should re-run.
+If we pass-in variable(s), the effect will only re-run if its value(s) changes between re-renders.
+Else, it will skip applying the effect.

-If you pass an empty array instead, React will only execute the Hook once because no data is changing.
+But if we pass an empty array, React will only execute the effect once because no data is changing.

 Taking a closer look at this, we have the equivalent of `componentDidMount` when the array is empty and `componentDidUpdate` when it includes variable(s) that will trigger re-rendering.